sparks-ai/Capstone_MLE_Azure/README.md

 <a name="key_steps"/>

-## AutoML Key Steps
+## AutoML steps
-The Key steps follow the architectural diagram and provide more details via screenshots.
+This section will highlight all steps for the AutoML model, as well as for publishing and pipeline endpoint (as standout suggestion).
 <br>

 ### Authentication